falconry/falcon/docs/user/faq.rst

 How do I use WSGI middleware with Falcon?
 -----------------------------------------
-Instances of :class:`falcon.API` are first-class WSGI apps, so you can use the standard pattern outlined in PEP-3333.
+Instances of :class:`falcon.App` are first-class WSGI apps, so you can use the standard pattern outlined in PEP-3333.
 In your main "app" file, you would simply wrap your api instance with a middleware app.
 For example: